ddfon/federated-sns/CONTRIBUTING.markdown

 - Write an article about the project
 - Mention the project at local meetups and tell your friends/colleagues

+Our main repo is at [Codeberg](https://codeberg.org/ddfon/federated-sns/).
+Please submit PRs, issues, suggestions, in the main repo.
+Thank you very much!

 <!-- omit in toc -->
 ## Table of Contents